-The End is Always Near
+The End Is Always Near

-I can't remember exactly how long ago it was but I remember finding it odd when studies started to find that more American's were getting their news through satirical channels like The Daily Show and The Colbert Report over the mainstream outlets that people used to turn to.
+I can't remember exactly how long ago it was, but I remember finding it odd when studies started to find that more American's were getting their news through satirical channels like The Daily Show and The Colbert Report over the mainstream outlets that people used to turn to.
 I didn't find it odd that people were doing this.
-I found it, I found it odd that it took the media so long to figure out this was going on.
+I found it, I found it strange that it took the media so long to figure out this was going on.
 If it wasn't for comedy, I don't think I would pay attention to the news at all.

-Then again, I wouldn't really say that I got my news from watching comedy shows but I followed the news so that I could get the references made about the subjects being satired.
-I don't think I ever saw these shows as being informative but I would say that I stayed informed in order to not seem as stupid being the youngest kid in the room.
+Then again, I wouldn't really say that I got my news from watching comedy shows, but I followed the news so that I could get the references made about the subjects being satired.
+I don't think I ever saw these shows as being informative, but I would say that I stayed informed in order to not seem as stupid being the youngest kid in the room.

 Since I was seeking knowledge to understand the jokes over keeping on top of current events, there was something lost in the reality of the news that I was filling my head with.
 I think having the news as a parallel interest to my comedic taste allowed subliminal facts to sink in.
 This is why I can have a strong stance on a political point of view without have the right tools to express my opinion and why I continue to keep my opinions to myself except for those rare moments that I can no longer contain myself.

 The sense of satire being legitimate news is part of the reason I started this challenge.
 Following the election, I found myself watching a lot of Survivor, fascinated by the microcosm of manipulation involved in picking the sole survivor.
 Seeing these constant connections no matter how old the episode led me to feel this was the perfect time to explore how the television reflects reality but this time I was interested in the satirical take and what better way than watching a show as old as I am.